The ACP program is currently paused pending funding by Congress.

 Research shows that most American families spend 20% or more of their monthly earnings on quality child care.
-This means that for most low income family, the cost of child care can be a real and constant concern that put tremendous pressure on them.
+This means that for most low-income families, the cost of child care can be a real and constant concern that puts tremendous pressure on them.

 What Childcare Crisis Are Parents Facing?

-These days we often hear people talking about child care crisis in the U.S., but what exactly do they mean?
-As it turns out, for most American families, finding good child care is only half the problem.
+These days we often hear people talking about the child care crisis in the U.S., but what exactly do they mean?
+As it turns out, for most American families, finding good childcare is only half the problem.
 The other challenge is how to pay for it.

-Many parents who are unable to find or afford licensed child care turn to informal options, which includes getting help from relatives, friends or neighbors before or after school.
-But unlicensed providers usually don’t have training in early childhood development and education.
+Many parents who are unable to find or afford licensed child care turn to informal options, which include getting help from relatives, friends, or neighbors before or after school.
+However unlicensed providers usually don’t have training in early childhood development and education.
 They don’t have to pass the safety and quality inspections required of licensed caregivers (although non-relatives getting subsidies do have to undergo a background check).
 That puts children at risk of receiving subpar or even unsafe care.

 What is Day Care Vouchers?
 And How Do They Work?